dazinator/BlazorDeferredRemove/README.md

 ## Blazor Deferred Remove

-Wait for CSS Transitions or Animations to complete, before removing your Blazor UI.
+Get notified when CSS transitions complete on CSS Properties (or CSS animations), so you can do stuff in blazor.

-Allows you to achieve fadeout effects etc in your blazor applications.
+Allows you to do stuff like, stop rendering a blazor component, only once the fadeout transition completes on a CSS visibility property etc.

 [![Build Status](https://dev.azure.com/darrelltunnell/Public%20Projects/_apis/build/status/dazinator.BlazorDeferredRemove?branchName=master)](https://dev.azure.com/darrelltunnell/Public%20Projects/_build/latest?definitionId=8&branchName=master)